-For example, I find that my mind can start to wander and think of the all the bad things that may occur.
+For example, I find that my mind can start to wander and think of all the bad things that may occur.
 Has my gate been changed?
 Will immigration hold me up?
 Are my bags going to get lost?
-Consequently, those kind of thoughts can instigate fear and build up anxiety!
+Consequently, that kind of thought can instigate fear and build up anxiety!

-At the end of the day, all of this worrying in the midst of the noise challenges my mindfulness at a busy airport.
+All of this worrying amid the noise challenges my mindfulness at a busy airport.
 It’s so important to keep your thoughts clear and positive to make the most out of your journey!